-180.002 As used in this chapter, unless the context otherwise requires, the words and terms defined in NRS 180.003 and 180.004 and sections 3, 3.5 and 4 of this act have the meanings ascribed to them in those sections.
+- 4. If the Executive Director approves a request to transfer responsibility for the provision of indigent defense services to the county, the board of county commissioners for the county shall notify the State Public Defender in writing on or before March 1 of the next odd-numbered year and the responsibilities must transfer at a specified time on or after July 1 of the same year in which the notice was given, as determined by the Executive Director. - Sec.
+16. NRS 180.002 is hereby amended to read as follows: - 180.002 As used in this chapter, unless the context otherwise requires, the words and terms defined in NRS 180.003 and 180.004 and sections 3, 3.5 and 4 of this act have the meanings ascribed to them in those sections. - Sec.
+17. NRS 180.010 is hereby amended to read as follows: - 180.010 1.

-180.010 1.
 The Office of State Public Defender is hereby created within the Department of [Health and Human] Indigent Defense Services.

-- 2. The There shall be a State Public Defender within the Department of Indigent Defense Services who must be appointed by the Governor shall appoint the State Public Defender for a term of 4 years, and until a successor is appointed and qualified. - 3.
-The State Public Defender is responsible to the Executive Director.
+2. The Governor shall appoint the State Public Defender for a term of 4 years, - and until a successor is appointed and qualified. - 3.
+The State Public Defender is responsible to the Executive Director. - The State Public Defender: